hrizvi03/hrizvi03/README.md

 ### Hi, I'm Hiba!

 👩🏽‍💻 I’m a recent graduate with a Bachelors in Software Engineering from Loyola University Chicago.
+Check out my porfolio site: hrizvi-portfolio.vercel.app

 🔎 Actively looking for Software Engineering and AI Research positions.